LLM (Master of Laws) in Employment Law

 The number of higher education establishments in the UK offering an LLM in Employment Law is about 15.
 These include some very esteemed institutions such as The London School of Economics (LSE) and University College London (UCL).

+There are also several universities in the United States that offer LLM programs in Employment Law.
 Atlanta’s John Marshall Law School in the United States offers its LLM in Employment Law exclusively as an online postgraduate program, as does the University of Central Lancashire in the UK, online study is an ideal option for busy practitioners who want to continue working while gaining their qualification.